Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data: Discussion

 The traditional regression adjustment approach in population-adjusted indirect comparisons targets a conditional treatment effect for $A$ vs.~$C$.
 We have showed empirically that this effect is incompatible in the indirect treatment comparison, producing biased estimation where the measure of effect is non-collapsible.
 In addition, this effect is not of interest in our scenario because we seek marginal effects for policy decisions at the population level.
 We have proposed approaches for marginalizing the conditional estimates produced by covariate-adjusted regressions.
 These are applicable to a wide range of outcome models and target marginal treatment effects for $A$ vs.~$C$ that have no compatibility issues in the indirect treatment comparison.

 At present, MAIC is the most commonly used population-adjusted indirect comparison method.\cite{phillippo2019population} We have demonstrated that the novel marginalized outcome regression approaches achieve greater statistical precision than MAIC and are unbiased under no failures of assumptions.
 Hence, the development of these approaches is appealing and impactful.
 As observed in the simulation study, outcome regression provides more stable estimators and is more efficient than weighting under correct model specification.
 This is particularly the case where covariate overlap is poor and effective sample sizes are small.
-These results support previous findings comparing outcome regression and weighting in different contexts.\cite{neugebauer2005prefer, lunceford2004stratification, van2003unified}
+These results support previous findings comparing outcome regression and weighting in different contexts.\cite{vo2021assessing, neugebauer2005prefer, lunceford2004stratification, van2003unified}

 We can now capitalize on the advantages offered by outcome regression with respect to weighting in our scenario, e.g.~extrapolation capabilities and increased precision.
 Outcome regression methods are also appealing because they make different modeling assumptions than weighting.
-Sometimes, identifying the variables that affect outcome is more straightforward than identifying the, often arbitrary, factors that drive trial assignment.
+Sometimes, identifying the variables that affect outcome is more straightforward than identifying the factors that drive trial assignment.
+This is not typically the case in the standard use of propensity score weighting in observational studies, where one identifies the factors that drive treatment (as opposed to trial) assignment.
+Nevertheless, in our context, the factors driving selection into different RCTs are often arbitrary.
 In these cases, the proposed G-computation approaches may be useful.
 In addition, researchers could develop augmented or doubly robust methods\cite{hernan2020causal, vansteelandt2011invited, bang2005doubly} that combine the outcome model with the trial assignment model for the weights.
 These approaches are attractive due to their increased flexibility and robustness to model misspecification.\cite{bang2005doubly, kang2007demystifying}

-Furthermore, we have shown that the marginalized covariate-adjusted estimates provide greater statistical precision than the conditional estimates produced by the conventional version of STC.
+Furthermore, we have shown that the marginalized regression-adjusted estimates provide greater statistical precision than the conditional estimates produced by the conventional version of STC.
 While this precision comparison is irrelevant, because it is made for estimators of different estimands, it supports previous research on non-collapsible measures of effect.\cite{daniel2020making, moore2009covariate}